| Written by Mark Buzinkay

 With the inflation pendulum swinging and talent costs skyrocketing, mining expenses are swelling, inevitably dampening expansion ambitions.
 Mitchell, an industry maestro, strikes a hopeful note suggesting a duet of enhanced modelling and digital twins could unlock major productivity leaps.
 By harmonising cost management with long-term value and short-term gains, companies can usher in sustainable cost-cutting strategies.

 Despite these hurdles, the industry's backstage buzz remains optimistic.
-If commodity demand and prices stand their ground, alongside a conducive policy environment and the elimination of physical infrastructure bottlenecks, a significant comeback might be on the horizon.
+If commodity demand and prices stand their ground, alongside a conducive policy environment and the elimination of physical infrastructure bottlenecks, a significant comeback might be on the horizon (read more about productivity in mining).

 Supply Chain: The Art of the Flow